 1911 The Rectory, English Bicknor, Monmouthshire, Wales.

-Frederick was 33 years, a Gardener – Servant to the Rector Curling Finzel Doddrell.
-Frederick was married, his wife Ellen Adams, 34, was the Rector’s Cook.
+Frederick was 33 years old, a Gardener – Servant to the Rector Curling Finzel Doddrell.
+Frederick was married, and his wife Ellen Adams, 34, was the Rector’s Cook.

 In October 1882, Frederick’s brother, Henry Charles Adams died age 2 years and 4 months at the family home, of Gladstone Villas, Bramford Road, Ipswich.

-On the 9th October 1896, Frederick had an accident whilst at work for Messrs.
+East Anglian Daily Times – 10th December 1896 – On the 9th October 1896, Frederick had an accident whilst at work for Messrs.
 E.R. and F. Tuner’s – St. Peter’s Foundry, Ipswich.
-The accident occurred just after 11 o’clock in the paint shop at St. Peter’s Ironworks.
-Frederick of Gladstone Villas, Bramford Road, was cleaning a fly wheel weighing about 8cwt., in order to prepare if for vanishing, when the wheel fell on the lower part of his body.
+The accident occurred just after 11 o’clock in the St. Peter’s Ironworks paint shop.
+Frederick of Gladstone Villas, Bramford Road, was cleaning a flywheel weighing about 8cwt., in order to prepare it for vanishing when the wheel fell on the lower part of his body.
 Frederick was at once conveyed home in a cab.
 In the afternoon he was attended by a doctor, who reported that the injuries were not of a serious character.
-East Anglian Daily Times – 10th December 1896.

 In July 2015, Frederick’s Victory, British War & 1915 Star medals went to auction, at Lockdales Auction – valued at £100 – £150.

-The Royal Garrison Artillery The RGA developed from fortress-based artillery fix positions manly coastal fortresses and batteries.
-1914 the army only had a small number of heavy artillery.
+The Royal Garrison Artillery The RGA developed from fortress-based artillery fix positions mainly coastal fortresses and batteries.
+1914 the Army only had a small number of heavy artillery.
 The RGA grew as the warfare became static.
-Armed with heavy, large caliber guns and howitzers that were positioned some way behind the front line and had immense destructive power.
+Armed with heavy, large-calibre guns and howitzers that were positioned some way behind the front line and had immense destructive power.